rzrbld/nootpad/README.md

  ![screenshot1](https://raw.githubusercontent.com/rzrbld/honk/main/images/screen.png)

  by now:
- - literally the same build-in snippets
+ - literally the same build-in scripts
- - user snippets temporary not available
+ - user scripts support

+## installing scripts

+To install a new custom script - download or write your own `.js` file and put it into the custom scripts folder.
+You can set custom scripts folder from the `Scripts` menu

 ## how to write a snippet